Total Credits: 8 including 4 Accounting (Governmental) - Technical, 4 Auditing (Governmental) - Technical

 Stay up-to-date on rapidly changing developments by participating in the 2021 Governmental Accounting and Auditing Update!
 Take advantage of this opportunity to find out about breaking government issues.
 This is your opportunity to hear about the latest challenges facing state and local governments and practitioners who work with them and audit them, presented by leading experts on governmental accounting and auditing, both those who work in the trenches and those from the regulatory world.

-You’ll receive an update on the most recent accounting and auditing developments affecting governments and government auditors.
-This includes Single Audit issues, AICPA and Yellow Book issues, new and recently effective GASB pronouncements, audit issues, and a look at what’s on the horizon.
+Finally, you’ll receive an update on the most recent accounting and auditing developments affecting governments and government auditors.
+This includes Single Audit issues, AICPA and Yellow Book implementation issues, new and recently effective GASB pronouncements, audit issues, and a look at what’s on the horizon.
 Join ACPEN’s panel of experts as they discuss, not only the technical requirements of new standards, but also the key implementation issues that must be addressed by auditors and their governmental clients!
 Benefit from their experience and insights from many perspectives, as well as their long experience in governmental accounting and auditing.

 |Important Course Information_Read First (0.47 MB)||Available after Purchase|

-Carole A. Burgess, CPA, is an Executive Editor of PPC products for the Tax & Accounting business of Thomson Reuters, in Fort Worth, Texas.
+Carole A. Burgess, CPA, is an Executive Editor of PPC products for the Tax & Accounting business of Thomson Reuters, in Dallas, Texas.
 She is an author of PPC’s Guide to Single Audits, PPC’s Guide to Preparing Governmental Financial Statements, PPC’s Governmental Financial Statement Illustrations and Trends, and PPC’s Guide to Religious Organizations, and a contributing author of other guides and continuing education courses.
 Carole is also the technical review editor of The PPC Nonprofit Update newsletter.
 Ms. Burgess’ experience prior to joining PPC includes eleven years in public practice with Deloitte & Touche, LLP, where she was a senior manager specializing in state and local governments and recognized nationally as a compliance audit specialist relating to the Single Audit Act.
 Carole is a frequent presenter to accounting and other professional organizations including the Texas Society of CPAs

 Please wait ...